ReactLibraries/storybook-addon-module-mock/README.md

 # storybook-addon-module-mock

-Provides module mocking functionality like `jest.mock` on Storybook.
+Provides module mocking functionality like `jest.mock` on Storybook@8.

 Added 'storybook-addon-module-mock' to Storybook addons.
 Only works if Webpack is used in the Builder.

 If you use Vite for your Builder, use this package.
 https://www.npmjs.com/package/storybook-addon-vite-mock

 ## Screenshot